Ford Mondeo (2014-2022) review - MPG, CO2 and running costs

 Overall the Mondeo range doesn’t quite have the fuel economy figures to match the best in class, even though Ford has introduced a new range of EcoBlue diesels.
 It doesn't help that the tougher WLTP fuel economy test also brings these figures down.

 If you’re after maximum frugality, the best engine of the bunch in terms of efficiency is the 2.0 EcoBlue 150PS.
 This has a WLTP best of 56.5mpg with the manual gearbox, and 52.3mpg for the auto version.

 Go for the more powerful EcoBlue 190PS, and Ford claims up to 50.4mpg for the auto (there's no manual gearbox option), which is the same maximum achieved by the 2.0 TiVCT Mondeo Hybrid.
 Adding four-wheel-drive to the diesel sees a return of up to 46.3mpg.

 Insurance is very competitive by class standards.
 The least powerful 2.0 EcoBlue has the lowest insurance grouping at 23, and the 190PS version sits in the slightly higher group 26.
 The 190PS EcoBlue is in group 26.
 The Mondeo Hybrids are group 27 and the priciest Vignale is still a respectable group 29.

 When it introduced the current car in 2014, Ford said it expected to sell only 20,000 Mondeos each year – that compares with 100,000 units in the model’s heyday.
-Even so, residuals aren’t as strong as the VW Passat’s due to the perceived badge value.
+In 2020, Ford shifted just 2,400 Mondeos, although the coronavirus pandemic would have impacted sales somewhat.
+Residuals aren’t as strong as the VW Passat’s due to the perceived badge value.
 Make sure you secure a good discount if buying new.

 - 2Engines, performance and driveThe Mondeo's engines balance power and efficiency, but the big Ford lacks the sharpness of the old model